the first frisbee of spring

 dervish and steady and strong

-she rises and then she falls
+and then she fell

 in such gloriously spinning murmur